For the college's coronavirus updates, please visit http://www.cpcc.edu/coronavirus.

 Over the next year, Central Piedmont will receive more than $10 million from the U.S. Department of Education through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 This funding is intended to support students and institutional expenses related to the coronavirus (COVID-19) pandemic.

-A portion of this money will be disbursed directly to eligible students for qualifying expenses — such as food, housing, course materials, technology, healthcare, and child care — related to the disruption of campus operations.
+Over $5 million will be disbursed directly to eligible students for qualifying expenses — such as food, housing, course materials, technology, healthcare, and child care — related to the disruption of campus operations.
 These funds will be disbursed as "Central Piedmont Student Relief Grants."
-Due to federal regulations, we will only be able to provide CARES Act Emergency Grants to students who are eligible for federal financial aid (Title IV aid).
+Due to federal regulations, we will only be able to provide grants to students who are eligible for federal financial aid (Title IV aid).
 There are additional eligibility requirements.
 Continue reading for more information about eligibility and how to apply.